The ROI of Rebranding

 Moreover, brand provides an organization with meaning.

-Because it comes from your target audience, especially those who do not already use you, it is not corrupted by internal inefficiencies, politics and tunnel vision of the organization.
+Because it comes from your target audience, especially those who do not already use you, the beliefs of your target audience are not corrupted by internal inefficiencies, politics and tunnel vision of the organization.

 Brand is not about what you make or do.
 It is about what your customers believe or aspire to be.